PrAndrian/selectmenu-cmp/README.md

    npm install selectmenu-cmp
    ```

-1. Install the tailwind in your project: https://tailwindcss.com/docs/installation/framework-guides

-1. Your tailwin.config.js should be like this :
+2. Your tailwin.config.js should be like this :

    ```javascript
    /** @type {import('tailwindcss').Config} */